The Earthstopper: Description

 The midnight prowlers from the wood...

 It is apt that Wright who had based his own paintings like Miravan on literature should, in turn, inspire poetry in the group that included Erasmus Darwin and Anna Seward.

 History

 The painting was exhibited in 1773.
 It was bought by Philip Yorke who became a fellow of the Royal Society and was the 2nd Earl of Hardwicke.
 The painting remained in the Earl's family until it was sold by the fifth Earl who was nicknamed "Champagne Charlie".
-Coincidentally Charles Yorke (the 5th Earl) was known for his spendthrift ways and Disraeli appointed him, at the request of the Prince of Wales, to the title of Master of the Buckhounds where he was his majesty's representative at Ascot.
-The painting was eventually bought by Benedict Nicolson (Wright's biographer) who sold it via the Artfund into the collection of Derby Museum and Art Gallery.
+The painting was eventually bought by Benedict Nicolson (Wright's biographer) who sold it via the National Art Collections Fund into the collection of Derby Museum and Art Gallery.

+The painting is directly referenced in the play Underneath the Lintel by Glen Berger.